Beyond performance management

 The “Everyone Needs Accountability” Fallacy

 The assumption that tight accountability is universally required is a symptom of one‑size‑fits‑all management thinking.
-It treats change as a compliance exercise.
-In practice, this often undermines transformation efforts.
+This often undermines transformation efforts.

 Transformation requires different conditions from steady‑state delivery.
 It requires space to surface assumptions, test new models, and work through uncertainty.
 When organisations default to performance management as their primary lever, they optimise for short‑term delivery at the expense of long‑term adaptability.